ubik76/aws-batch-ws/README.md

 * Choose the latest job definition.
 * For Job Queue, choose the queue you have defined before, for example: test-queue.
 * For Command, enter myjob.sh 60.
-* Choose "Validate Command".

-* Enter the following environment variables and then choose Submit job.
-    * Key=BATCH_FILE_TYPE, Value=script
-    * Key=BATCH_FILE_S3_URL, Value=s3:///myjob.sh.

-    Don’t forget to use the correct URL for your file.